andkov/ShinyEFA/README.md

 ShinyEFA
 ========

-experimental visual interface to decisions in Exploratory Factor Analysis based the interactive features of R Shiny and D3
+experimental visual interface to decisions in Exploratory Factor Analysis based on the interactive features of R Shiny and D3